zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/intro/intro.md

 Once you complete your setup, the next lab will cover:

-- Lab : Sharding in Oracle Database
+- About Eshop

-      - Sharding deployment on Docker
+- Exploring Sharding Topology
-      - Sample Eshop Application
+- Eshop App schema & Code Snippet
-      - Text search capabilities
-      - Analytics on sharded tables
+- Application queries on Sharding Database

-You will also download Oracle SQL Developer to help execute the programs associated with the lab.
 We will use Docker containers and demonstrate multiple use cases with a Node.js application.

 ### Prerequisites
-- Oracle SQL Developer client
 - An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***